sandroasp/Microsoft-Integration-and-Azure-Stencils-Pack-for-Visio/Databases and Analytics/README.md

 # Databases

-## MIS: Databases
+## MIS: Databases and Analytics
-This package contains stencils that will represent Databases and related technologies (on-premises and cloud).
+This package contains stencils that will represent Databases, Analytics and related technologies (on-premises and cloud)

 ![MIS: Databases](../media/MIS-Databases.png)